egnica/egnica/README.md

 # 👋 Hey there, I’m Nicholas Egner

 Welcome to my GitHub!
-I’m a Minneapolis-based web developer blending clean design with functional code—one build at a time.
+I’m a Minneapolis-based web developer blending clean design with functional code one build at a time.

 ## 💻 My Stack
 I'm building out a **Freelance Starter Stack** focused on modern, scalable, and client-friendly web solutions: